NiallMKelly/RustWord/README.md

 [X] - Indicate letters are in the correct position

-[ ] - Create a propert dictionary of 5 letter words
+[X] - Create a proper dictionary of 5 letter words

 [ ] - Different difficulties

-[ ] - Only allow valid worlds in the dictionary
+[ ] - Only allow valid words in the dictionary

 Future: